base4nfdi/pid4nfdi/content/pidtool/_index.md

 </p>

 <p>
 After completing the statements, the tool compares your selections with evaluations prepared for four different PID services: <strong>DataCite DOI</strong>, <strong>ePIC Handles (GWDG)</strong>, <strong>URN:NBN</strong>, and <strong>ARK</strong>.
-These evaluations were developed by PID4NFDI in cooperation with experts from the field to reflect how well each PID provider aligns with the various statements.
+These evaluations were developed by PID4NFDI in cooperation with experts from the field to reflect how well each PID service aligns with the various statements.
 </p>

 <p>